Bahl-Aryan/Nussinov_Zuker/documents/proposal.md

 When implemented properly, Nussinov's algorithm helps provide a basic prediction for RNA secondary structure using dynamic programming and backtracing.
 The dynamic table is filled out finding the maximum scores between two indices (RNA nucleotides), and the backtrace is determined by recursing through the dynamic table and appending indices to a list.
 This list can then be read to produce a secondary structure prediction in the format of "*" and "(".

 ## Function I/O
 As mentioned in the summary, there are two main steps to this program: filling out the dynamic table and reading/writing the backtrace.
-However, it would be beneficial to create a helper methods to make the code more readable.
+However, it would be beneficial to create some helper methods to make the code more readable.

 1. `int calculateScore(int A, int B, std::string rnaStrand, std::vector<std::vector<int>> & dpTable)`
 ```